Connecticut (CT)

 Farm to school participation in Connecticut

 Farm to school is growing in Connecticut!
 Local food and agricultural education activities are showing up in the cafeteria, the classroom, and the garden.
-Check out how many schools and students are served by farm to school SFAs.
+Check out how many schools and students are in SFAs that responded to the Census and do farm to school.

 Apple cars